kuzzleio/kuzzle/doc/2/api/controllers/security/search-api-keys/index.md

 # searchApiKeys

-Searches for an user API keys.
+Searches for a user API keys.

 ---